William A. Connelly

 William A. Connelly (June 2, 1931 – November 24, 2019) was a United States Army soldier who served as the sixth Sergeant Major of the Army.
 He was sworn in on July 2, 1979, and served until June 1983.

-He is best known for removing the specialist ranks of specialist 5 through specialist 7.
+Early life

+Connelly was born on 2 June 1931 in Monticello, Georgia where he attended high school and worked as a peach packer.
+He attended Georgia Southwestern College.

 Military career

+He enlisted in the Georgia National Guard in 1949 to help pay his college tuition.
+He was a member of Co.
+C., 190th Tank Bn. in Americus, Georgia.
+By the time he finished college, he had been promoted to sergeant.

-Ordered to active duty in March 1954, Connelly was a tank crewman, tank commander, platoon sergeant and first sergeant in the 761st Tank Battalion, 3rd Armored Division at Fort Knox, Kentucky.
+He volunteered for the draft in March 1954 and was reverted to the rank of private until a personnel officer found his National Guard records.
+Connelly was a tank crewman, tank commander, platoon sergeant and first sergeant in the 761st Tank Battalion, 3rd Armored Division at Fort Knox, Kentucky.
 The first of his four tours in Europe was with the 826th Tank Battalion at Hammelburg and Schweinfurt, Germany, from January 1955 until November 1956.
 The 826th returned to Fort Benning, Georgia, where Connelly served as an Operations Sergeant and platoon sergeant until August 1958.
 He returned to Europe, serving as platoon sergeant with the 2/67th Armor, 4th Armored Division in Fürth, Germany, from August 1958 through September 1961.
 He was back in the United States at Fort Stewart, Georgia, as a platoon sergeant with the 3d Medium Tank Battalion, 32d Armor for less than 30 days when that unit was sent to Germany as part of the build up during the Berlin crisis of October 1961.

 Connelly remained in Augsburg serving as a platoon sergeant with the 3/32d Armor until November 1962.
 He was assigned to Munich, Germany, as a first sergeant and Operations Sergeant in the 32nd Tank Battalion, and 24th Infantry Division.
 Back at Fort Stewart, Georgia, in August 1964, Connelly served as first sergeant of Company C, 4th Battalion, 68th Armor, 2d Infantry Division.
 In October 1965, his company was ordered to the Dominican Republic, where it served until July 1966.
 In January 1967, Connelly assumed duties as Chief Enlisted Adviser to the Cavalry Squadron or the Georgia National Guard, headquartered in Griffin, Georgia.